 2. Test For High Blood Pressure

-High blood pressure is a condition in which the blood pushes the walls of the arteries with a very high pressure.6 High blood pressure may lead to vision loss, heart attack, stroke, sexual dysfunction, and kidney failure.7 Smoking, sedentary lifestyle, stress, and too
+High blood pressure is a condition in which the blood pushes the walls of the arteries with a very high pressure.6 High blood pressure may lead to vision loss, heart attack, stroke, sexual dysfunction, and kidney failure.7 Smoking, sedentary lifestyle, stress, and too much salt consumption are some of the main causes for high blood pressure.

 Test For High Blood Pressure